Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Results and evaluation

-We show the results obtained in Figure \ref{Fig:vertices_max_path}: we plot two curves.
-The first plot corresponds to the maximal length of the path between vertices of $A_{V}\left(s_{V}\right)$ and vertices of $B_{V}\left(s_{V}\right)$ that are connected in function of the value of $r_{V}=\dfrac{s_{V}}{\alpha_{\text{ref}}}$: the length of the path corresponds to the half of the length of the path observed in the extra-vertex graph representation of the hb-graph support hypergraph as in between two vertices of $V$ there is an extra-vertex that represent the hb-edge (or the support hyperedge).
-The second curve plots the percentage of vertices that are in $A_{V}\left(s_{V}\right)$ over the vertex set $V$ in function of $r_{V}$.
-When $r_{V}$ increases the number of elements in $A_{V}\left(s_{V}\right)$ naturally decreases while they are closer to the elements of $B_{V}\left(s_{V}\right)$, marking the fact that they are central.
+We show the results obtained in Figure \ref{Fig:vertices_max_path} on two plots.
+The first plot corresponds to the maximal length of the path between vertices of $A_{V}\left(s_{V}\right)$ and vertices of $B_{V}\left(s_{V}\right)$ that are connected according to the ratio $r_{V}=\dfrac{s_{V}}{\alpha_{\text{ref}}}$: this path length corresponds to half of the length of the path observed in the extra-vertex graph representation of the hb-graph support hypergraph as in between two vertices of $V$ there is an extra-vertex that represents the hb-edge (or the support hyperedge).
+The second curve plots the percentage of vertices of $V$ that are in $A_{V}\left(s_{V}\right)$ in function of $r_{V}$.
+When $r_{V}$ increases the number of elements in $A_{V}\left(s_{V}\right)$ naturally decreases while they get closer to the elements of $B_{V}\left(s_{V}\right)$, marking the fact that they are central.

-Figure \ref{Fig:vertices_alpha_val_mdegree} shows that high values of $\alpha_{T}\left(v\right)$ correspond to vertices that are highly connected either by degree or by m-degree.
-Hence vertices that are in the positive side of the scale color in Figure \ref{Fig:Exchanges} correspond to highly connected vertices: the closer to red on the right scale they are, the higher the value of $\alpha_{T}\left(v\right)$ is.
+Figure \ref{Fig:vertices_alpha_val_degree} and Figure \ref{Fig:vertices_alpha_val_mdegree} show that high values of $\alpha_{T}\left(v\right)$ correspond to vertices that are highly connected either by degree or by m-degree.
+Hence vertices in Figure \ref{Fig:Exchanges} that are on the positive side of the scale color correspond to highly connected vertices: the closer to red on the right scale they are, the higher the value of $\alpha_{T}\left(v\right)$ is.

 A similar approach is taken for the hb-edges: assuming that the diffusion process stops at time $T$, we use the $\epsilon_{T-\frac{1}{2}}$ function to partition the set of hb-edges into two subsets for a given threshold $s_{E}$: $A_{E}\left(s_{E}\right)$ of the hb-edges that have $\epsilon$ values above the threshold and $B_{E}\left(s_{E}\right)$ the one gathering hb-edges that have $\epsilon$ values below $s_{E}$.